RareSkills/Solidity-Exercises/README.md

 # Solidity Exercises

-This is a set of exercises created by [RareSkills](https://www.rareskills.io) so you can learn Solidity by doing bite-sized exercises.
+This is a set of exercises accompanies the RareSkills [learn solidity](https://rareskills.io/learn-solidity) tutorial so you can learn Solidity by doing bite-sized exercises.
+It's intended for experienced programmers who want to get the the point quickly and immediately practice what they learn.

 ## Installation